 The German offensive in the Ardennes was launched with complete tactical suprise (December 16, 1944).
 The American line in the Ardennes covered a substantial area, but was held by the First American Army with only about six divisions with one in reserve.
 The sectors were more than double the area in which a divison was normaly deployed.
 The Germans struck the American First Armt with eight armored divisions and thirteen infantry division.
 The attack was precced by a whitering artillery barage.
 The full force of the initial German blow fell on the American 106th Infantry Division deployed on what the Americans believed was a quiet front in the Ardennes.
 The 106th was devestted by the force of the German blow.
 The Division suffered substantial losses and two of its three regiments (the 422nd and the 423rd) were surrounded by the advancing Germans.
 The Division's third regiment (the 424th) was positioned to the south and succeeded in withdrawing and linking up with the 112th Regiment of the 28th Infantry Division.
 [Kline] The Second Ranger Battalion which had been engaged in heavy fighting in the Hürtgen Fotest had been withdrawn to the Ardenneds to recuperate, by found itself on the point of the spear.
 [ODinnell] The 5th and 6th Panzer armies which equaled eleven divisions they broke into the Ardennes through the Loshein Gap against the American divisions protecting the region.
 The 6th Panzer Army then headed North while the Fifth Panzer Army went south.
 On the northern flank the Sixth Panzer army attacked the two southern divisions of U.S. V Corps on Elsborn Ridge, but with little success.
 On the southern flank, the 5th Panzer Army attacked the U.S. VIII Corps.
 This corps included units that were not yet battle hardened.
 The Germans achieved considerable success.
 Units were surrounded and there were mass surrenders.
 The Germans forced the U.S. 28th Division to retreat from Wiltz (December 19).
 The battered 106th Infantry Division slowed the German advance toward St. Vith.
 This was critical as it gave the Americans time to react and move forced north into Belgium.

-Although initially overwealmed, the outgunned American units soon organized a fighting withdraw which delayed the Germans.
+Although initially overwealmed, the outgunned American units soon organized a fighting withdraw which unexpectedly delayed the Germans.
 American units focused on blocking the roads and key crossroads which slowed the German advance.
-Particulkarly important was the actions of the reconnaisance plastoon of the 394th Infantry Regiment of the 99th Infantry Division.
-This probably was the single most gallant platoon in the United States Army.
-The key to the German campaign was the success of armored units in seizing the road network and rapidly penetrating American lines so they could seize critical fuel stockpiles in rear areas.
+Particullarly important was the actions of the reconnaisance platoon of the 394th Infantry Regiment (99th Infantry Divisio)n.
+This probably was the single most gallant platoon in the United States Army and still does not receive the accolades it deserves.
+The key to the German campaign was the success of armored units in gaining controlof the limited road network in the Ardennes and rapidly penetrating American lines so they could seize critical fuel stockpiles in rear areas.
 For this purpose Jochen Peiper was given command of a powerful Panzer force, a part of the 1st SS Leibstandarte Adolf Hitler Panzer Division.
 This was the most powerful force in the German order of battle.
 The small American reconnaisance platoon miraculously delayed Peiper's Panzers 24 hours and in the end was a major factor in preventing him from seizing the American fuel stockpiles.
 [Kershaw]

-While the Allies had air superority, the Germans fielded tanks that were far superior to the Shermans that were the basic tank available to the Americans.
-The Sherman was an effective tank when first deployed (1942), but bt the Winter of 1941-45 had been far eclipsed by German armor.
+While the Allies had air superority, the Germans fielded tanks that were far superior to the Shermans.
+This wa the primary tank available to the Americans.
+The Sherman was an effective tank when first deployed (1942), but by the Winter of 1944-45 had been far eclipsed by German armor.
 German Panther and Tiger tanks in many ways were superior to the American, especilally in tank to tank engagements.
+Fortunatelyh tank to tnk engagements were not all that important.
 Hitler believed that by waiting for bad weather, grounding American aircraft, that the battle could be won by suprise and German armor.
 His generals advised against the plan, but Hitler had long cesed to listen to his generals.
-His fevered, drug-fueld mind harkened back to the glory days and his greatest Blitzkrieg victory, achieved by armor smashing through the Ardennes and crossing the Neuse.
+His fevered, drug-fueld mind harkened back to the glory days and his greatest Blitzkrieg victory, achieved by armor smashing through the Ardennes and crossing the Meuse.
 And this was done with tanks that in many cases were inferior to the Allied tanks.
 Now with his superior tanks he reasoned that another great victory was possible.
 The third-ranking German tank (the Mark IV) was at least the equal of the American and British best tanks.
 The formidable, hevily armored Tiger was equipped with a high-velocity 88mm cannon, superior to all armor in the War, in armor and firepower.
-Rounds from the U.S. Army’s 57mm anti-tank gun or Shermans had almost no effect on the frontal armor of the Panther or Tiger.
-What Hitler missed was hat it was the inferiority of the German tanks in 1940 meaning that they were light and maneurable that allowed them to rapidly get through the Ardennes and across the Meuse.
+Rounds from the U.S. Army's 57mm anti-tank gun or Shermans had almost no effect on the frontal armor of the Panther or Tiger.
+What Hitler missed was that it was the inferiority of the German tanks in 1940 meaning that they were light and maneurable that allowed them to rapidly get through the Ardennes and across the Meuse.
 The situation in 1944 was very different.
-The effective, but massive German tanks were ponderous, porrly maneuravle, slow, heavy, and gass guzzlers.
+The effective, but massive German tanks were ponderous, porrly maneuravle, slow, heavy, and gas guzzlers.
 This meant they could not rapidly breakthrough as thy had done in 1940.
 The thickly forested, ravine-laced region with few main roads and narrow bridges proved a more formidable barrier to massive German tanks.
-Not only could the Panthers abd Tigers to wide for the narow bridges, but their weught could collapse mony of the bridges.
+Not only were the Panthers and Tigers to wide for the narow bridges, but their weight could collapse mony of the bridges.
 And a breakdown of a Panther or Tiger could block a narrow road for hours.
 And if that was not enough, the German behemouths were monumental gas guzzlers.
-That would not have been a problem for the Americans, but it was for the Germans who were suffering a fuel shortge.
-The Ardenns offensive demanded fuel the Germand did not have.
+That would not have been a problem for the Americans, but it was for the Germans who were suffering from a fuel shortge.
+The Ardennes offensive demanded fuel the Germand did not have.
 Thus the Germans Ardennes campaign was premised on seizung American fuel dumps in tact on the first days of offensive.
 Even a tank as formidable as the Tiger had no bite once it ran out of fuel.
 The Amricam Shermans could not slug it out with the German Panthers, let alone the Tigers.
-But there were alot more Shermans and unlike the Panzers could cross most Belgium bridges.
-They also were upported by tank destroyers which could taken on the Panthers.
+But there were a lot more Shermans and unlike the Panzers could cross most Belgium bridges.
+They also were upported by tank destroyers which could take on the Panthers.
 And unlike the Germans, fuel was not a problem for Americn armor.
-And some of the new M36 Tank Destroyer (90mm Gun Motor Carriage) production began to reach Americn units (September 1944).
-And the M-36 could even take on the Pathers and Tigers, at least with sude shots.
+And some of the new M36 Tank Destroyer (90mm Gun Motor Carriage) production had began to reach American units (September 1944).
+The M-36 could take on the Pathers and Tigers, at least with sude shots.

-Fuel was the principal limiting facor to the Germand offensive.
-The Germans by December 1944 had lost the Romanian oil fields to Allied bomving and finally to the Red Army.
-In addition the Allied strategic bombing had finally targeted the synthetic fuel fsctories in the Ruhr.
-Coal there was been convered into petroleum.
-The result was to stranggle the NAZI War effort.
+Germany lacked almost all of the critical raw materials needed for war--most importantly oil.
+Fuel was the principal limiting factor to the German war effort from the ealiest phase of the War.
+Early German victories were possible because as part of Hutler's alliance with the Soviet Union, the Soviets delivered massive quanities of fuel along with other critical materials.
+After the German invsion of the Sioviet Union the fuel sututioin gradually woirsened and becme crutical.
+The Germans by December 1944 had lost the Romanian oil fields to Allied bombing and finally to the Red Army.
+In addition the Allied strategic bombing had finally targeted the synthetic fuel factories in the Ruhr.
+Coal there was being converted into petroleum, but in no way near the quantity needed.
+The result was to essentially stranggle the NAZI War effort.
 There was no fuel to train pilots which severely weakened the Luftwaffe.
 It also restricted both Wehrmact and Luftwaffe combat operaions.
-Even for the NAZI's last offensive of the War, sufficent fuel to fully fuel combat operations was not available.
-The German battle plan was thus contingent on capturing American fuel depots.
+Even for the NAZI's last offensive of the War, sufficent fuel to fully fuel combat operations was simply not available.
+The German battle plan had to be contingent on capturing American fuel depots.
+The result was when American fuel was not seized in quantity was that German armored units simply ran out of fuel.
+Much of force men who stormed west creating the Bulge were able to escape encirclement, but they escaped on foot.
+They had to abandon their tanks and other motor vehicles.

 A major initial target for the northern shoulder of the German attack was St. Vivth.
 This was an important marketplace for the region for centuries (12th century).
 It had been part of Luxembourg . until the defeat of Napoleon.
 As a result of the Congress of Vienna it was awarded to Prussia.
 St. Vith after World War I was transferred to Belgium (1925) as a resilt of the Treaty of Versailles.
 It was only a few kilometers from the German frontier and the West Wall defenses to which the Germans had withdrawn.
 As it was an important road and railway junction, an connections leading just the right way with roads leading directly from the Muese River to Antwerp--which with its vital port was the German target.